in2code-de/powermail/Readme.md

 ### Double OptIn and TypoScript setting "Do not save to DB"

 This combination will not work anymore in V13.
-If the person responsible for data security desides not to save anything into the database, no data may be saved to the database, even not in the double opt-in process.
+If the person responsible for data security decides not to save anything into the database, no data may be saved to the database, even not in the double opt-in process.

 If you need this earlier than the next major (public) release, please contact us for the extension